Ripsyd/Prompt-Buddy/docs/README.md

 ## API Integration

-The extension uses OpenAI's GPT-4o with this system prompt:
+The extension uses OpenAI's GPT-4o in an optimized configuration with this system prompt:

 > "You are Prompt Buddy, an expert prompt engineer, code debugger, and analyst.
 When a user sends a prompt, intelligently determine if it is a bug report, a feature request, or a prompt to optimize.
 Reply with an improved, more technical version of the prompt if optimization is needed, a step-by-step debugging guide if a bug, or an engineering-level analysis if a feature.
 Start each response with one of: [OPTIMIZED], [DEBUG], or [ANALYSIS]."

+*Note: We use GPT-4o in a lean, low-token mode for faster response times - internally optimized for speed and cost-efficiency.*

 ## Security Assessment - LAUNCH SAFE ✅